Outreach-Organization/AgeoX-Docs/src/app/docs/heatmap-generation/page.md

 ### Download Project Files

-- Access the project files here: [Project Files](https://drive.google.com/drive/folders/1tVPbNnlWsZem3CviXxUAObnSZgv9GWk3).
+- Before you begin, download the project files located here: [Project Files](https://drive.google.com/drive/folders/1tVPbNnlWsZem3CviXxUAObnSZgv9GWk3).
 - Create a folder in a location you’ll remember and place all downloaded files, including the **Shapefile folder** (`plot_boundaries` files), in it.

 ---